oroinc/crm/README.md

 Attribute type
 - null value for date and datetime ? set up with now()

-Third party
+Translatable behaviour
+- can be optionnal for flexible ?
+- use an interface + event / listener to inject default locale if implements this interface
+- deal with more generic level (basic scope ? locale can be a scope ?)

+Timestampable behaviour
 - remove gedmo reference
+- use an interface + event / listener to inject default locale if implements this interface

 Attribute
-- how to extends to add some custom conf (for instance scope for product ?)
+- how to extends to add some custom conf (for instance scope for product ?) -> a configuration field with json + create custom table ?

-Translatable behaviour
-- can be optionnal for flexible ? use an interface ?
-- deal with more generic level (basic scope ? locale can be a scope ?)

 Refactoring
 - clean Abstract (model and entity) classes to refactor some methods (addValue, addOption, etc related to owner side)